 Back to top

 W courses may overlap with any other requirement except the 5-credit English composition course.
-The courses you use to satisfy the W-course requirement may also count toward your major, a minor, the Areas of Knowledge requirement, and/or the Q/SR requirement.
+The courses you use to satisfy the W-course requirement may also count toward your major, a minor, the Areas of Inquiry requirement, and/or the RSN requirement.

 Many students transfer courses which required enough writing to qualify as W courses.
 A “W” usually means that a course requires either several short papers or a term paper with a required revision.
 If you think you have transferred a course that should count as a W course, consult your advisor.